kdpuvvadi/blog/content/posts/home-assistant-setup.md

 #### Setup

 Open your browser of choice and enter the IP address of the Pi.
 If everything went well and device connected to the network, you should see the following screen.

 ![](/image/hass_preparing.jpg)

-The process may take some time, Take a coffe brake.
+The process may take some time, Take a coffee brake.
 Once the process is completed, you should see account creation screen.

 ![](/image/hass_account.png)

-Name your Home Assitant setup, setup Home locatation and Select the units of choice in the following screen.
+Name your Home Assitant setup, setup Home location and Select the units of choice in the following screen.

 ![](/image/hass_map_units_name.png)

-If everything went good so far, you should Home Assitant Dashboard *aka* ***lovelace***.
-Setup of the Home Assitant on Pi is completed.
+If everything went good so far, you should Home Assistant Dashboard *aka* ***Lovelace***.
+Setup of the Home Assistant on Pi is completed.

 #### Conclusion

-I like to think Home Assistant a Swiff Army Knigh.
+I like to think Home Assistant a Swiss Army Knife.
 Possibilities are endless.
-If properly configured, you can control all your smart home from anywhare in the world with touch of the button securly.
-In comming days i'll write about intigrating different IOT and goodies to Hass.
+If properly configured, you can control all your smart home from anywhere in the world with touch of the button securely.
+In coming days I'll write about integrating different IOT and goodies to Hass.
 Keep watching this space.
 [Au revoir](#conclusion)